-Stalkers are a very serious problem that can drive anyone insane, since the stalker enjoys spying on their victims.
-Stalking can be in several types of forms; For example cyber stalking, intimate stalker, family members stalker, stranger stalker or group stalking.
+A Stalker is a very serious problem that can drive anyone insane since the stalker enjoys spying, harassing and intimidating their victims.
+Psychologist, Psychiatrist criminal investigators and forensic Psychologist all agree that the Stalker would continue his or her aggressive inhumane and insane behaviors for the simple fact that stalkers take extreme pleasure in the act.
+Avoiding a stalker is more dangerous emotionally and financially since it’s the same as avoiding treatment for cancer.
+Stalking can be in several types of forms; For example cyberstalking, intimate stalker, family members stalker, stranger stalker or group stalking.

-That are thousands of stalker cases that are not reported every year, since many women give up to their stalker and accept the abuse.
-In most cases the Police is not able to help because our legal system requires evidence and proof, which can take several hours of investigating with advanced tactics and techniques.
+That are thousands of stalker cases that are not reported every year since many women give up to their stalker and accept the abuse.
+In most cases, the Police are not able to help because our legal system requires evidence and proof, which can take several hours of investigating with advanced tactics and techniques.

 The victim attempts to make sense of what the stalker actions and motives.
 The victim reports all the incidents to the police; However, the police are unable to react without evidence.
 Neither does the police have time to investigate every stalker claim that is reported.
 Orange county Private investigators are the only answer to a stalker problem; since private investigators are licensed and authorized by law to engage in an investigation of the stalker illegal activity.